viamrobotics/docs/docs/how-tos/hello-world-module.md

 1. Hit your Enter key and the generator will generate a folder called <file>hello-world</file> containing stub files for your modular camera.

-## Implement the API
+## Implement the API methods

 Edit the stub files to implement your test script in a way that works with the camera API:

 {{< tabs >}}
 {{% tab name="Python" %}}

-1. Open the <file>hello-world/src/main.py</file> file in your code editing program.
+1. Open the <file>hello-world/src/main.py</file> file in your code editor.

 1. Add the following to the list of imports at the top of <file>main.py</file>: